Designing a recreation center in Pakistan, at 12 years old, taught me an important lesson about the power of architecture.

 So what kind of architect should you look for?

 It’s simple.
-You want to find someone who 1) puts function over form and 2) applies that functional thinking across all the various architectural elements of a space, not just a handful.
+You want to find someone who 1) puts function over form and 2) applies that functional thinking across all the various architectural elements of a learning environment—the layout, air flow, acoustics, lighting, and so on—not just a handful.

 Otherwise, you’ll end up with an incomplete space.
-It will either be fully designed, but only from an aesthetic standpoint, or it will be functional but only in certain places and not integrated throughout the whole space.
+It will either be fully designed, but only in terms of its visual appeal, or it will be functional but only in certain places.
+Ideally, you want each element to play some role in supporting students to achieve their goals.

 To shop for an architect wisely, consider all those details up front.
-That’s the expert who will design something for you that will look great and, more importantly, work for you for years or decades to come.
+That’s the expert who will design something for you that will support your students as they grow and develop, and ensure each school day moves your organization closer to where it wants to be.

 The best learning environments have these 5 things in common